 How decision-making meetings were..

-How decision-making meetings can be..
+How efficient decision-making meetings should be..

 Open a MENT discussion.

 With MENT you can open a discussion across your team or teams by initially asking the right question.
 For example, what should our main KPI for 2019 be?
 How can we improve retention?
 What should we prioritize next?